vuestorefront/storefront-ui/apps/docs/components/react/getting-started.md

 ### Modify Your Tailwind Configuration File

 Storefront UI plugs into your Tailwind configuration to add any base styles and CSS variables.
-To do this, you need to import the Storefront UI Tailwind preset and add it to your `tailwind.config.cjs` file.
+To do this, you need to import the Storefront UI Tailwind preset and add it to your `tailwind.config.js` file.

 ::: tip Add a path to your installed package